MCeschan/MCeschan/README.md

 ### :woman_technologist: About me :
   ✨ I am a Full Stack Developer oriented to Front-End development from Argentina. 🎨

-- 🤔 &nbsp; Exploring new technologies and developing new projects.
 - 🎓 &nbsp; Graduated as Full Stack Developer of Henry Academy.
-- 💼 &nbsp; I'm currently looking for work.
+- 💼 &nbsp; I'm currently looking for work and working on my portfolio.
+- 🙌 &nbsp; Exploring new technologies and developing new projects.
-- 🌱 &nbsp; Learning more about SCRUM, React and different frameworks.
+- 🌱 &nbsp; Learning more about UX/UI design, SCRUM, React and different frameworks.
-- ✍️ &nbsp; I'm currently working on a group project.
 <h3>Tech Stack</h3>

 <p>